RoxyFarhad/zlib-compression-tool/README.txt

 Testing
 --------

-There are a few files in the directory that I used to test: hello.txt, cyborg.html (this is a wget of your website), file.txt (a dummy file with 1GB of test)
+There are a few files in the directory that I used to test: hello.txt, cyborg.html (this is a wget of your website), and i also created file.txt (a dummy file with 1GB of test) using the command:
+	dd if=/dev/zero of=file.txt count=1024 bs=1048576

+The file.txt was too large to upload to the github directory.

 To test just the compression algorithm: openssl zlib -d < hello.txt.z